 #1: Why are people saying that grain-free foods might cause heart disease?

 KP: Veterinary cardiologists have noticed an increase in DCM, which is a form of heart disease.
-When veterinarians asked what these dogs were eating, a large number of the dogs were eating grain-free foods.
+When veterinarians asked what these dogs were eating, many of the dogs were eating grain-free foods.
+However, the FDA notes in its June 27, 2019 FAQs about the report that “most of the cases ate diets that appear to contain high concentrations/ratios of certain ingredients, such as peas, chickpeas, lentils and/or various types of potatoes.
+Some of these were labeled as “grain-free,” but grain-containing diets were also represented.”

 #2: Then why are we also talking about taurine?